SiliconLabs/wisun-br-linux/tools/fuzz/README.md

   (which are generally seeds or keys for cryptographic purposes), and removes some SPINEL size checks to help the fuzzer.
 The NVM is also disabled as when using `--delete-storage`.
-- `--capture-init` records the RCP initialization phase in a separate file during capture.
-This helps the fuzzer explore the main loop rather than this restrictive phase.

 While originally designed for fuzzing, these options can also be used as a debug tool.
 The replay mode allows running a debugger several times without